jmai136/Cover-movement-top-down-template/README.md

 # COVER MOVEMENT TOP DOWN TEMPLATE
 A basic system where the player is constraint to moving in cover if they decide to take cover, made in UE v.5.1 using the Top Down Template.
+There are edge cases that haven't been resolved.

 ## Getting Started
 - Download the files and unzip them